plurid/state-share-image/README.md

 For a secure state encoding and sharing process, the `state` object can be stringified and encrypted before passing it to the `stateShareImage.encode()` method.

 To obtain the `state` object from an image which contains one, pass the image data to the `stateShareImage.decode()` method.
 If the `state` object was encrypted prior to encoding, it must be decrypted after receiving it from the method.

+The `encode` and `decode` methods can have a secondary argument, `method: string`, specifiying the type of steganography.
+Currently supported methods are:

+    'LSB' // Least Significant Bit
+    'MSB' // Most Significant Bit

 The `<state-share-image>` element allows for easy manipulation (copy-pasting) of state images.
 It displays the image, a single click copies the image to clipboard as `data:image/png;base64`, a right click opens a contextual menu with the option to `Paste State Share Image` if a state share image was previously copied.